 Advanced Nuclear Technologies in the South West

 This technology is a strong example of the research and innovation being developed in the South West region, the home to the only nuclear new build project in the UK.

-Watch our video below that outlines our vision for the region as the nuclear sector continues to grow, and the opportunities available for the South West.
+Read more about our vision for the region as the nuclear sector continues to grow, and the opportunities available for the South West.